-The Bible seems to indicate that for a period of time after the flood the earth's continents were all connected.
+The Bible seems to indicate that for a period of time after the flood of Noah the earth's continents were all connected.
 They became disconnected, however, during the days of Peleg.
 Genesis 10:25 states the following.

 Peleg was born 101 years after the flood ended.
 Some believe that the division caused during the days of Peleg refers to the division of earth via plate tectonics or that put simply that the continents separated.
 This supposition is incorrect.
 If massive plate movements during the time of Babel or Peleg had divided the earth it would have caused catastrophic rearrangements of the earth.
 This would have been recorded in various historical accounts.
 The fact that this division is of a less catastrophic nature weighs against plate tectonics being the cause of this division.

 The connection of the continents allowed animals to move into areas that were later separated by water.
 For example, animals and people moved into Australia, Micronesia, Polynesia and also other places such as North and South America via the land bridge that once connected present day Russia and Alaska.

 Genesis 10:25 reveals that the earth and its land masses were divided by rising sea levels.
 The name of Peleg is derived from the word pelagic.
 This word means 'watercourse' in the Hebrew and 'division' in the Aramaic.
 It also means relating to, or living or occurring in the open sea, oceanic.
 This word is often used as a descriptive term.
 We often speak of pelagic birds, which means marine or ocean birds.
 The word Peleg, in its basic use, means division by water, as in Job 38:25 where it states "Who has divided (peleg) a channel for the overflowing water . . ."